BIOGRAPHY go back

 Consulting Assistant Professor of Electrical Engineering at Stanford

 University.
-In August 1996 she joined the faculty of the Department of Electrical Engineering and Computer Sciences (EECS) at the University of California, Berkeley (UC Berkeley), where she is now Dean and Roy W. Carlson Professor of Engineering.
+In August 1996 she joined the faculty of the Department of Electrical Engineering and Computer Sciences (EECS) at the University of California, Berkeley (UC Berkeley), where she is now a Distinguished Professor of EECS.
+For her excellence in teaching and mentorship she earned the EECS Department's EE Division Outstanding Teaching Award in 2003, the UC Berkeley Distinguished Faculty Mentoring Award 2010, the Semiconductor Research Corporation Aristotle Award in 2016, and the IEEE Electron Devices Society Education Award in 2021.

-for seminal work in polycrystalline silicon-germanium thin films, an NSF
+for seminal work in polycrystalline silicon-germanium thin films, the

 DARPA Significant Technical Achievement Award (2000) for development of